 Ok, let’s get cooking…

-- 1 1/2 pounds pasture-raised skinless bone-in chicken legs or boneless, skinless chicken thighs (or a combination of the two)
+- 1.5 – 2 lbs pasture-raised skinless bone-in chicken legs or boneless, skinless chicken thighs

 - 2 1/2 teaspoons Italian seasoning

-- Himalayan pink salt and freshly ground black pepper
+- Himalayan pink salt and freshly ground black pepper, to taste

-- 3 organic, pasture-raised eggs (such as Vital Farms)
+- 3 organic, pasture-raised eggs, such as Vital Farm

 - Unrefined avocado oil or extra virgin olive oil, for brushing